opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Importing and Exporting Scenes
 ------------------------------
-In Toonz each scene file belongs to a specific project, so that the material created and used in the scene is located and can be retrieved from the project default folders.
+In OpenToonz each scene file belongs to a specific project, so that the material created and used in the scene is located and can be retrieved from the project default folders.

 If you need to copy the scene and the related material to a different project, it is possible either to import any scene file in the current project, or to export it to any other project available in the projectroot (see  :ref:`Setting up Projects <setting_up_projects>`  ).